-Be cognizant of your surroundings and the people around you, especially if you are alone or it is dark.
+Be cognizant of your surroundings and the people around you, especially if you're alone or it's dark.

-Avoid using headphones, cell

-phones or other mobile devices while walking, driving or jogging.
+Avoid using headphones, cell phones or other mobile devices while walking, driving or jogging.

 If someone in a vehicle stops and asks for directions, answer from a distance.
-Do not approach the vehicle.
+Don't approach the vehicle.